Technology Millage Renewal Information

 How are the funds distributed?

-Following the election, the monies generated by the millage will be distributed to these local school districts: Airport Community Schools, Bedford Public Schools, Dundee Community Schools, Ida Public Schools, Jefferson Schools, Mason Consolidated Schools, Monroe County ISO, Monroe Public Schools, New Bedford Academy, Summerfield Schools, Triumph Academy, and Whiteford Agricultural Schools, based on each district's K-12 student population.
+If approved, millage revenue will be distributed to local school districts based on each district’s K–12 student population.
+Participating districts include Airport Community Schools, Bedford Public Schools, Dundee Community Schools, Ida Public Schools, Jefferson Schools, Mason Consolidated Schools, Monroe Public Schools, Summerfield Schools, Whiteford Agricultural School District, Horizon Science Academy New Bedford, Triumph Academy, and the Monroe

-State law mandates that only intermediate school districts are allowed to place regional enhancement millages on the ballot for voter consideration.
-Since 1997, local school districts have been unable to approach the public for regional enhancement operating millages at the district level.
-This is a county-wide election because, by law, that is the only option.
+State law permits only intermediate school districts to place regional enhancement millages on the ballot.
+Since 1997, local school districts have not been permitted to seek these millages at the district level; therefore, this proposal must be presented as a countywide election.

 Is this a new tax?
 What is the amount being requested?

-This is NOT a new tax; it is a renewal request.
-Since it is a renewal, our local property taxes will NOT increase.
-This request for renewal amounts to .9866 mill for five years, which represents .9866 cents of taxes for every $1,000 of taxable value on a home.
-[Each home has its taxable value.
-For instance, a home with a taxable value of $ 100,000 would provide $98.66 per year for educational technology.]
-The renewal request is for slightly LESS than 1 mill.
+This is NOT a new tax; it is a renewal request, so local property taxes will not increase.
+The proposal renews a .9866 mill levy for five years, equal to .9866 cents per $1,000 of taxable home value.
+For example, a home with a taxable value of $100,000 would contribute $98.66 per year.
+The requested amount is slightly less than 1 mill.

 When is the election?
 Who can vote on this proposal?